 Of special importance are the Cornish Beam Engine at Prestongrange Museum, banners from the Haddington Weavers and Craighall Friendly Societies and a collection of stone fishing anchors.
 The art collection includes some 200 oil paintings and is continually growing via donations and purchases with assistance from the National Fund for Acquisitions.
 Notable highlights include several works by John Bellany, William Marshall Brown, William Darling MacKay, Patrick William Adam and William Stewart McGeorge.

 We use our collections in exhibitions, for education and outreach projects and for display but only about 1% of this vast and varied collection can be displayed in our museums and libraries at any one time.
-However, our purpose built environmentally-controlled store at the Museums Service Headquarters is publicly accessible.
+You can find information about our loan collections, which are available to school and community groups, by clicking here.
+Our purpose built environmentally-controlled store at the Museums Service Headquarters is publicly accessible.
 Requests are available to see specific objects and collections via the Collections Officer.
 Access to the collections is FREE and available to anyone by prior appointment and group visits can also be arranged.
-Some of the objects can also be seen by using the search tool on the JGC website, so there are lots of opportunities to discover the wonderful objects we look after.
+Some of the objects can also be seen online by using the search tool on the JGC website and on other sites.
+You can find more info here.
+There are lots of opportunities to discover the wonderful objects we look after.

 Check out the John Gray Centre website for more information on our collections and those of the Local History Centre and Archives.
 Also, discover more about our objects on the East Lothian Group on Flickr.